george-norton/peacock/README.md

 # Peacock

 Peacock is an RP2040 powered trackpad running QMK.
 It features an integrated Microchip MaxTouch sensor IC which is connected to a 7" capacitive sensor.
+I also designed some little trackpads, see [Procyon](https://github.com/george-norton/procyon).

 ![Peacock PCB](images/peacock.jpg)